advocations/skype/Skype/UCWA/removeFromContactList_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

- The RemoveFromContactList resource can be used to remove a[distributionGroup (UCWA)](distributionGroup_ref.md) from contact list.
+ The RemoveFromContactList resource can be used to remove a [distributionGroup](distributionGroup_ref.md) from contact list.

 ### Properties